 Rapidly identify actionable therapeutic targets.

-Combining deep discovery proteomics and AI to identify, validate, and match the optimal target with your drug.
+Combining deep discovery proteomics and AI for robust target identification.

 Fundamentally, drugs work by interacting with host proteins to modify their activity and achieve therapeutic effect.
 Our target identification services leverage discovery proteomics to directly quantify thousands of proteins per sample, including those now accessible via emerging drug modalities, alongside AI-based validation to find protein targets that are: